Article updated on May 12, 2020.

 Interactive user guides help automate customer support, as they can answer common questions that don’t require intelligence or decision-making.
 If at some point, the user is lost and can’t achieve a specific goal, they can access these helping points for real-time guidance.

 By providing self-service tools such as product tours and tooltips on your website, users can follow instructions while interacting with your platform at the same time.
-This will reduce upcoming support calls and eliminate the need to create further support documentation.
+Actually, according to Zendesk, 67% of users prefer self-service than speaking with the company.
+This reduces upcoming support calls and eliminates the need to create further support documentation.

 Get qualified leads